Nordix/nfqueue-loadbalancer/fragtrack.md

 * **ft_buckets** - Extra "ctBucket" on hash collisions

 First we must decide a `ttl`.
-Ttl is really *"maximum time between fragments of the same packet"*.
-Since fragments of the same packets are normally (always?) sent as a burst from the source the ttl can be set fairly low.
+Since fragments of the same packets are normally (always?) sent as a burst from the source, the ttl can be set fairly low.
 In this example we set `ttl=200ms`.
 This is the time in Linux for the first re-transmit of TCP packets so at least someone thinks packets should not take more time.

-Then we must decide a continuous rate of fragmented packets (packets that is, not fragments) that we must handle.
+Then we must decide a continuous rate of fragmented packets that we must handle (*packets* that is, not fragments).
 This metric is probably not available so a rough estimate must do.
 We pick `rate=10000pkt/S` in this example.

 If hashing was perfect this would give a table size of;
 ```